jcyrill/snowbirds/characters/character-template.md

 ## Goals & Motivations

 **External Goal (What they WANT):**
-[What are they actively pursuing?]
+[What are they actively pursuing? e.g., Get into California Beach State]

 **Internal Need (What they NEED):**
 [What would actually fulfill them?]